AivChn/BF-Compiler/README.md

 You can write your beautifully cursed code into a .bf file, and the compiler will compile it into an executable with a guaranteed segfault in 3 seconds or less.

+> ![INFO] This compiler can *run* on MacOS, Windows and Linux, but the output assembly is only compatible with Linux.
+> So keep in mind that unless you run Linux, you won't be able to directly run the code compiled.